artinte/deep-learning/README.md

 This [eBook](https://artinte.github.io/deep-learning/) not only focuses on the explanation of theoretical knowledge, but also pays more attention to engineering practice.
 By combining a large number of practical cases, especially how to train, optimize and deploy models, readers will be able to master how to use [PyTorch](https://pytorch.org/) to complete various deep learning tasks.

+The code is highly practical.
+For example, in the [Transformer](transformer) chapter, four methods are used to implement the English-German translation task described in the paper:

+* directly use the pre-trained models from transformers;
+* Use torch.nn.Transformer API;
+* Use torch.nn.functional.scaled_dot_product_attention function;
+* Implement from scratch.

+These four methods are progressive in hierarchy and serve as excellent learning materials.
+The following is the table of contents of the book:

 ### 01 Tensor and Gradient Basics
 - [x] 1.1 [Install PyTorch](https://artinte.github.io/deep-learning/pytorch_install.html)
 - [x] 1.2 [Introduction to Tensors](https://artinte.github.io/deep-learning/tensor_intro.html)